Protein Analytics Evaluation, Implementation and Use of Suitable Technologies

 As the range of biopharmaceuticals is evolving, new tests have to be developed, validated, transferred, applied at the same time.
 And, last but not least, they have to be accepted by regulatory authorities.

-In this course, pros and cons of established and newly emerging assays will be discussed.
+In this Live Online Training, pros and cons of established and newly emerging assays will be discussed.
 Industry experts will share their in-depth knowledge and experiences.
 During workshops in small groups, you will deepen your knowledge about special methods and their validation issues.
-The course has been designed to answer your individual questions concerning assays for the quality control of proteins.
-In addition, you will benefit from information on bioassays and current hot topics like host cell proteins.
-Therefore, the number of participants is strictly limited.
-We recommend early registration.

 Background

 The number of biopharmaceutical products is increasing, in clinical phases as well as in the market.
 Due to their high complexity they show an excellent targeting ability.
 To ensure the quality and targeting ability, a profound analysis of the drug substance’s quality is of utmost importance.
-This particularly applies to protein-based products and in the production of recombinant proteins.
+This particularly applies to protein based products and in the production of recombinant proteins.
+However, it cannot be measured by analytical tests alone.
+Therefore, the development process of all biopharmaceutical products requires non-analytical tests to fully evaluate their functionality and safety.
+Biopharmaceutical development is thus a multi-disciplinary effort involving many professionals with diverse backgrounds.

 Target Group